 Living my dreams, following my passions

-I enjoy the challenge of organizing large expeditions, with plenty of help of course (thanks, Dawa, Sarki and the sherpa team), but what I really love is exploring.
+Although I have enjoyed the challenge of organizing large expeditions, with plenty of help of course (thanks, Dawa, Sarki and the sherpa team), however what I really love is exploring.
 My first treks were all exploration for me, and I still love trekking new areas or exploring the nooks and crannies of familiar areas, for example the seven (!)
 42 day Kanchenjunga treks.

-My focus is now to provide the best support for climbers on big peaks, and to continue exploring with the best company, our previous trekkers.
-I also enjoy the challenge of photography.
+My focus is now to work on conservation (culture and wildlife) through development, and continue exploring with the best company, our previous trekkers.

 Jamie on top of Everest 2008